Yali people: Culture

-Traditionally the men are only clothed with a penis sheath (humi) and rattan rings around the waist, this combined attire is called sabiyab.
-The more the rattan rings indicate more prestige and bravery, since rattan grew outside of Yali territory, hence difficult to obtain.
+Traditionally the men are only clothed with a penis sheath (humi) and rattan rings around the waist.
+This combined attire is called sabiyab.
+More rattan rings indicate more prestige and bravery since rattan grew outside of Yali territory, hence was difficult to obtain.
 The rattan ring also functions as a fire starter.
 The humi of the Yali are long and thin made from dried bottle gourd, and secured with the rattan.
 Their heads are occasionally covered with hair nets, which have a pointed end at the neck.
 They are decorated with feathers and furs from cassowary, yalme, cuscus, while fur from sugarglider are used to decorate the tip of the penis gourds.
 The skin are painted with clay or charcoal, and boar tusks are fashioned to necklace or nose accessories.
 The women wear a short skirt made of reed called kem or kem lahuog.
 Their heads also carry noken called sum.
 However, T-shirts and trousers or skirts and blouses are becoming more common.